August 7, 2023

 DriveNets is the leading provider of DDC solutions, with DriveNets Network Cloud serving as the NOS and multiple ODMs vendors, as the hardware partners.
 DriveNets Network Cloud was among the first vendors to be awarded a Telecom Infra Project (TIP) Requirements Compliant Ribbon for its Distributed Disaggregated Backbone Router (DDBR) extension of OCP DDC.

 Distributed Disaggregated Chassis (DDC) is a game-changing networking architecture that enables service providers to build large-scale routing systems with better scalability and flexibility than traditional monolithic routers.
-It is no longer a question of “if” service provider would adopt it, but “when”.
+It is no longer a question of “if” service provider would adopt disaggregation, but “when”.

 So if you are still prefer the one-size-fits-all jumpsuit, like traditional chassis-based routers, then it’s time to upgrade your wardrobe.
 Distributed Disaggregated Chassis (DDC) brings the opportunity to modernize your network and prepare for future growth.